 4. Résumé that details your experience, including undergraduate student involvement

-5. Career statement - 2-3 typed, double spaced pages that address the following points:
+5. Career statement - no more than 750 words, double spaced pages that address the following points:

 6. Three letters of recommendation with CSP program reference form attached.
-One letter of recommendation must be from a faculty member and one should be from a student affairs professional.
+At least one reference must be from a faculty member and you are also encouraged to include a refrence from a student affairs professional.